Donders-Institute/bidscoin/docs/finalizing.rst

       -h, --help            show this help message and exit -m MASKPATTERN, --maskpattern MASKPATTERN
-                            Globlike search pattern (relative to the subject/session folder) to select the images from which the defacemask is computed, e.g. 'anat/*_part- mag_*_T2starw*'.
+                            Globlike search pattern (relative to the subject/session folder) to select the images from which the defacemask is computed, e.g. 'anat/*_part-mag_*_T2starw*'.
 If not given then 'pattern' is used (default: None) -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
                             Space separated list of sub-# identifiers to be processed (the sub- prefix can be left out).
 If not specified then all sub-folders in the bidsfolder will be processed (default: None)
-      -o {fmap,anat,func,perf,dwi,pet,meg,eeg,ieeg,beh,extra_data,derivatives}, --output {fmap,anat,func,perf,dwi,pet,meg,eeg,ieeg,beh,extra_data,derivatives}
+      -o OUTPUT, --output OUTPUT
                             A string that determines where the defaced images are saved.
 It can be the name of a BIDS datatype folder, such as 'anat', or of the derivatives folder, i.e.
                             'derivatives'.
 If output is left empty then the original images are replaced by the defaced images (default: None)
       -c, --cluster         Flag to submit the deface jobs to the high-performance compute (HPC) cluster (default: False)
       -n NATIVESPEC, --nativespec NATIVESPEC
-                            DRMAA native specifications for submitting deface jobs to the HPC cluster (default: -l walltime=00:30:00,mem=2gb)
+                            DRMAA native specifications for submitting deface jobs to the HPC cluster (default:
+                            -l walltime=00:30:00,mem=2gb)
       -a ARGS, --args ARGS  Additional arguments (in dict/json-style) that are passed to pydeface.
 See examples for usage (default: {})

     examples:
       medeface /project/3017065.01/bids anat/*_T1w*